 When it comes time to begin the tedious process of filling out college applications, it is imperative that they are done correctly, efficiently, and effectively.

-The college application process is a daunting task.
+Applying for college is a daunting task.
 Many high school students approach the process with a mix of excitement, trepidation, and total confusion.
 We’ve compiled this list of tips and considerations to help ease your passage through this stage of college planning and come out unscathed on the other side.

 First let's take a look at common application requirements.